Realfagstermer [Science Subject Terms]

 Realfagstermer is a quite young vocabulary, initiated in 2009 during the early process of consolidating the former department libraries into a new science library.
 Formerly, the indexing had been based on free keywords, and with different collections coming together there was a need for better control and consistency.

 The initial project group based its work on the free keywords previously used, and set the stage for a comprehensive review of these.
 The review was done by the subject specialists for each department collection.
 Accepted, and, if needed, corrected headings were re-applied to bibliographic entries in a field for controlled subject headings.
 Approximately 80 000 records were furnished with controlled subject headings retrospectively.

 In spring 2011, Realfagstermer was put in use as the Science library vocabulary.
 To maintain Realfagstermer we use the locally crafted software Roald for indexing and Sonja for editorial work.

-In 2012-2013 we did a project together with NTNU comparing Realfagstermer to their vocabulary Tekord, which resulted in a crosswalk between the two vocabularies covering around 20% of each vocabulary.
-The project was supported by the National Library of Norway.
+In 2012-2013 we carried out a project with the Norwegian University of Science and Technology (NTNU) that compared Realfagstermer to their vocabulary Tekord.
+This resulted in a crosswalk between the two vocabularies that covered about 20% of each vocabulary.
+The project received funding from the National Library of Norway.

-In 2013-2014 we did a project on mapping the Dewey classification system, which resulted in about the same number of mappings as did the earlier mentioned Tekord project.
+In 2013–2014 a project was carried out on mapping the vocabulary to the Dewey classification system, which resulted in about the same number of mappings as did the earlier mentioned Tekord project.
 The project was supported by the National Library of Norway.

 We believe that the need for controlled, Norwegian science terminology extends far beyond the library field.
-Through the publication of Realfagstermer as open data, the vocabulary can also be used by others.
+Through the publication of Realfagstermer as open data under a free license (CC-0), the vocabulary can be used freely by anyone.